adririquelme/DSE/README.md

 # DSE: Discontinuity Set Extractor
-Software to extract discontinuity sets from rock masses' 3D point clouds
+Software for extracting discontinuity sets from 3D point clouds of rock masses.

+The Discontinuity Set Extractor (DSE) is a MATLAB-based computer program designed to implement a method for identifying and extracting families of planar discontinuities from 3D point clouds.
+It is compatible with Windows, MAC, and Linux operating systems.

-DSE is programmed by Adrián Riquelme for testing part of his PdD studies.
-Its aim is to extract discontinuity sets from a rock mass.
-The input data is a 3D point cloud, which can be acquired by means of a 3D laser scanner (LiDAR or TLS), digital photogrammetry techniques (such as SfM) or synthetic data.
-It applies a proposed methodology to semi-automatically identify points members of an unorganised 3D point cloud that are arranged in 3D space by planes.
+This method was developed during Adrián Riquelme's doctoral thesis at the University of Alicante in 2015.
+DSE is an open-source program that can be executed on Windows, MAC, and Linux, and it accepts a 3D point cloud as input.
+Point clouds can be obtained through various means, such as 3D laser scanners (LiDAR or TLS), digital photogrammetry techniques (like SfM), or synthetic data.
+The program applies a proposed methodology to semi-automatically identify points within an unorganized 3D point cloud that are arranged in 3D space by planes.

-DSE is an open source software programmen in MATLAB.
-It can currently run on Windows, MAC or Linux.
+For more information, refer to the wiki available here: https://personal.ua.es/en/ariquelme/dse-wiki/dse-wiki.html